Stoyan-Rusev/instrumentarium/README.md

 # Instrumentarium

 **Instrumentarium** is a web application for selling and buying used musical instruments.
-It provides a platform for users to create accounts, list their instruments for sale, and browse ads posted by others.
+It provides a platform for users to create accounts, list their instruments for sale, message other users and browse ads posted by others.
 The application also includes features for liking ads, receiving notifications for price changes, and an approval process for ads before they're visible to the public.

 ---